PavanSai04/LLM-Dock/README.md

 # LLM-Dock
-This application is made for easy access for local llms and using them in any device that can support llms
+This application is in progress and made for easy access for local llms and using them in any device that can support llms